 This page answers a number of frequently asked questions and known problems.

 If you are having trouble or issues with your theme, this can have numerous causes.
-First of all, our built-in system check in the theme settings will automatically detect and inform you of common issues.
+First, our built-in system check in the theme settings will automatically detect and inform you of common issues.